clux/kubecon2020/kubecon-talk.md

 ## Building Controllers
 not rehashing best practices. most advice from kubebuilder / controller-runtime applies. reconcile needs to be idempotent, check state of the world before you redo all the work on a duplicate event. use server side apply.

+## Examples
+Mention streams need to be polled.
+Mention boxing.

+## Caveats
+Rough edges.
+Testing story (can be done now with streams).